 Step 3: Set Up Custom Dimensions in Google Analytics

-Once you’ve successfully set up custom dimensions in ExactMetrics, you’ll need to also set them up to configure custom dimensions in Google Analytics.
+Once you’ve successfully set up custom dimensions in ExactMetrics, you’ll need to make sure they’re set up correctly in Google Analytics.

-To start, log in to Google Analytics and select the website on which you want to set up custom dimensions.
-Then go to the Admin tab, which is in the left panel.
+To start, log in to Google Analytics and select the website for which you want to set up custom dimensions.
+Then, click on Admin in the left sidebar.

 Under the Property column, click on Custom Definitions and then Custom Dimensions.

 Next, click on + New Custom Dimension to add a dimension.

 You’ll have to enter the name of the custom dimension you want to track.
 For example, if you want to compare performance between different authors’ content, type in Author.